OlgaMykhailova/education-app/README.md

 ## Description

-Wise Education App is an application for learning different courses.
+WISEY Education App is an application for learning different courses.

 Home page